 - We must not directly or indirectly discriminate against, harass or victimise disabled children. - We must make reasonable adjustments, including the provision of auxiliary aids and services, to ensure that disabled children are not at a substantial disadvantage compared with their peers.
-This duty is anticipatory it requires thought to be given in advance to what disabled children and young people might require and what adjustments might need to be made to prevent that disadvantage.
+This duty is anticipatory - it requires thought to be given in advance to what disabled children and young people might require and what adjustments might need to be made to prevent that disadvantage.

-In addition to these two key duties, we as a school undertake to ensure that other children, staff or visitors do not discriminate against children with SEND.
-Positive displays, resources, inclusion in school trips, participation in national events and visiting speakers to school promote understanding and inclusion.
+In addition to these two key duties, we as a school undertake to ensure that children with SEND are not discriminated against by other children, staff or visitors.
+Positive displays, resources, inclusion in educational visits, participation in national events and visiting speakers to school promote understanding and inclusion.

 The school's Equality Policy and objectives and the Accessibility Plan can be found on the school website.